Balkan Military History

 Chasing the Soft Underbelly: Turkey and the Second World War

-Our Editor's new book, published by Helion Books, is now on sale.
-At a special launch price until 4 April 2023.
+Our Editor's book, published by Helion Books, is on sale.
+The PDF version is also available.

 The book has details of the Turkish Armed Forces of the period and 22 colour plates.
 More than enough for the wargamer and modeller looking for something different.
 Dave expands on the wargaming possibilities in this blog post.